Gianni Vernetti: Early life

 Gianni Vernetti was born in Torino, Italy.
-In 1985 he graduated in Architecture at the Polytechnic University of Turin.
-In 1987 he was awarded a PhD in Urban Ecology from the Polytechnic University of Milan.
+In 1985 he graduated in architecture at the Polytechnic University of Turin.
+In 1987 he was awarded a PhD in urban ecology from the Polytechnic University of Milan.

 Career

+Deputy mayor of Torino (1993–1999)

-Between 1993 and 1999, Vernetti was Deputy Mayor of Turin, in charge of Public Works, Environment and Sustainable Development, and Urban Renovation.
+Between 1993 and 1999, Vernetti was deputy mayor of Turin, in charge of public works, environment and sustainable development, and urban renovation.

+Member of Parliament, Olive Tree (2001–2006)

-In 2001, he was elected to the Chamber of Deputies of the Italian Parliament.
+In 2001 he was elected to the Chamber of Deputies of the Italian Parliament.
 As leader of his Group in the Commission on Energy and Industry he promoted several initiatives on Renewable Energies.

 He was member of the National Steering Committee of his party, The Daisy, a center-left political party member of the European Democratic Party (EDP) and of the Alliance of Liberals and Democrats for Europe Group (ALDE) in the European Parliament.

+Senator and UnderSecretary for Foreign Affairs (2006–2008)

 In 2006, he was elected to the Senate of the Republic, and after the center-left coalition won the general election he became Undersecretary of State for Foreign Affairs in the Prodi government.
 He was in charge of bilateral relations between Italy and the Asia/Pacific countries and on Democracy and Human Rights issues.
 Vernetti coordinated all the Italian initiatives in Afghanistan, where Italy takes part in the NATO military mission and is coordinating the Justice Sector and Rule of Law Reform.